Egypt impounds Ever Given ship over $900 million Suez Canal compensation bill | NewsChannel 3-12

 Shoei Kisen Kaisha said insurance companies and lawyers were working on the compensation claim, and refused to comment further.

+The ship’s technical managers, Bernhard Schulte Shipmanagement (BSM), said Wednesday that the ship had been declared safe for onward passage to Port Said on the Mediterranean Sea, but was being detained because of the dispute between the Suez Canal Authority (SCA) and the vessel’s owners.

+“The SCA’s decision to arrest the vessel is extremely disappointing,” BSM CEO Ian Beveridge said in a statement.
+“From the outset, BSM and the crew on board have cooperated fully with all authorities, including the SCA and their respective investigations into the grounding… BSM’s primary goal is a swift resolution to this matter that will allow the vessel and crew to depart the Suez Canal,” he added.

-UK Club, the protection and indemnity insurer for the Ever Given, said Tuesday that they had responded to a claim from the Suez Canal Authority for $916 million, and questioned its basis.
+UK Club, one of the Ever Given’s insurers, said Tuesday that it had responded to a claim from the SCA for $916 million, and questioned its basis.

 “Despite the magnitude of the claim which was largely unsupported, the owners and their insurers have been negotiating in good faith with the SCA.
 On 12 April, a carefully considered and generous offer was made to the SCA to settle their claim,” the statement said.